Oky-period-tracker/periodtracker/docs/modules.md

 yarn modules
 ```

-This one command runs the following scripts:
+This one command runs the following scripts (you do not need to run these individually unless for some specific purpose)

-Remove any modules you currently have
+First it removes any modules you currently have with this script

 > If you have local changes / commits that have not been pushed to github, they will be lost after running this command